dharmab/ansible-playbooks/roles/archlinux/README.md

 * Mass Effect copyright EA International (Studio and Publishing) Ltd

 ## Usage
+Before running the playbook, perform a full upgrade and resolve any necessary manual interventions.
+This playbook must be run as root.
+Although I have tested the playbook and have found no destructive side effects, I cannot guarantee your system.
+Make sure your backups are current.

 Create an inventory file named `localhost` with the following content

     [archlinux]
     localhost

-Become the root user and run the following:
+Become the root user and run the playbook:
 ```bash
 pacman -Syu ansible
 ansible-playbook -i localhost -c local --extra-vars "ansible_python_interpreter=/usr/bin/python2 normal_user=john user_real_name='John Doe' user_email=john.doe@example.com" site.yml